bandonga/bandonga.github.io/collections/_sip/0-nat.md

 ## SIP with NAT

+Usually NAT doesn't cause issues http connections, however can cause issues with IPSec VPNs (failed signature checks) and specific protocols:
+* Peer-to-Peer protocols, such as SIP .
-Since SIP imbeds IP address and ports in the SIP headers and SDP body, the NAT address/port rewriting in the packet can be problematic.
+* Protocols that can carry imbeds IP address and ports, such as SIP in the headers and SDP body.

-Types of NAT mappings:
-* **Endpoint-Independent Mapping:** Best for SIP and RTP Traversal
-* **Address-Dependent Mapping:** Bad for SIP and RTP Traversal
-* **Address and Port Dependent Mapping:** Worst for SIP and RTP Traversal

-Propreties:
-* **Hairpin Support:** Beneficial for SIP and RTP Traversal
+[rfc3235](https://datatracker.ietf.org/doc/html/rfc3235) developed NAT-Friendly Application Design Guidelines, mostly violated by SIP:
+* Limit P2P apps and approaches in favor of client/server model
+* Do not rely on E2E IPSec security
+* Use DNS names instead of IP addresses
+* Multicast can be problematic
+* Avoid session bundles (e.g. one session controlling)
+* Use TCP instead of UDP